 The appropriate OGC IP Team member will arrange the teleconference.
-The details will also be posted in an area of the OWS-5 Participant Web Portal.
-An e-mail to notify all of the listed participants may also be sent.
+The details will also be posted in an area of the OWS-8 Participant Web Portal.
+An e-mail to notify all of the listed participants should also be sent.